 Coffee Community Connections

 In support of the Farmers to 40 program, Social Enterprise @ Goizueta, Comunidad Connect and Finca El Petén will offer the third year of Coffee Community Connection tours, with trips in December 2014 and January 2015.
 These four-day trips are designed to help folks better understand and appreciate the people and processes behind the coffee that we drink.
-To see the 2013 itinerary, click here.
+To see the upcoming itinerary, please click here.

 The article, "Caffeine Fix," by Paige Parvin (96G) in the Winter 2014 issue of Emory Magazine provides excellent background reading about the Farmers to 40 program, and our related activities in Nicaragua, including the 2013 Coffee Community Connections trip.
 Click here to read Paige's article.

 Nicaragua Travel Program

 In partnership with Comunidad Connect, SE@G has developed a series of travel modules in Nicaragua that expose Goizueta students and faculty to the challenges of sustainable economic development, as well as social entrepreneurs and enterprises working to address these challenges.
 With trips designed for EvMBA, MBA and BBA students, SE@G professors lead multiple student groups each year.
 In 2013, the March module was expanded to include time in Costa Rica, thanks to a newly formed friendship with S.E.E.D., a law firm that works with ecologically-aware and socially-oriented businesses.